4 replies to this topic

 Agree with Lesser.

-<p>Life list: 411 Latest: Wilson's Plover, Lark Sparrow, Elegant Tern, Northern Lapwing, King Rail, Snail Kite, Bachman's Sparrow, Red-cockaded Woodpecker, Bronzed Cowbird, Purple Swamphen, Short-tailed Hawk, White-crowned Pigeon, Common Myna, Red-whiskered Bulbul, LaSagra's Flycatcher, Swainson's Warbler, Roseate Tern, Egyptian Goose, WHISKERED TERN!, Vermillion FC, Buff-bellied Hummingbird, Neotropic Cormorant, White-winged Dove, Trumpeter Swan, White(Fairy) Tern, Zebra Dove, Red-vented Bulbul, Java Sparrow, Scaly-breasted Munia, Japanese White-eye, Red-crested Cardinal, White-rumped Shama, Pacific Golden Plover, Hawaiian Coot, Spotted Dove, Common Waxbill, Hawaiian (Nene) Geese, Great Frigatebird, Yellow-fronted Canary, Chestnut Munia, Bristle-thighed Curlew(#400), Erckel's Francolin, Gray Francolin, Laysan Albatross, Saffron Finch, Red-billed Leoithrix, Oahu Amakihi, Oahu Elepaio, Rose-ringed Parakeet, Couch's Kingbird; Thick-billed Murre, Bullock's Oriole
+Life list: 412 Latest: Wilson's Plover, Lark Sparrow, Elegant Tern, Northern Lapwing, King Rail, Snail Kite, Bachman's Sparrow, Red-cockaded Woodpecker, Bronzed Cowbird, Purple Swamphen, Short-tailed Hawk, White-crowned Pigeon, Common Myna, Red-whiskered Bulbul, LaSagra's Flycatcher, Swainson's Warbler, Roseate Tern, Egyptian Goose, WHISKERED TERN!, Vermillion FC, Buff-bellied Hummingbird, Neotropic Cormorant, White-winged Dove, Trumpeter Swan, White(Fairy) Tern, Zebra Dove, Red-vented Bulbul, Java Sparrow, Scaly-breasted Munia, Japanese White-eye, Red-crested Cardinal, White-rumped Shama, Pacific Golden Plover, Hawaiian Coot, Spotted Dove, Common Waxbill, Hawaiian (Nene) Geese, Great Frigatebird, Yellow-fronted Canary, Chestnut Munia, Bristle-thighed Curlew(#400), Erckel's Francolin, Gray Francolin, Laysan Albatross, Saffron Finch, Red-billed Leoithrix, Oahu Amakihi, Oahu Elepaio, Rose-ringed Parakeet, Couch's Kingbird; Thick-billed Murre, Bullock's Oriole, Bar-tailed Godwit

 Posted 10 February 2013 - 10:41 PM